Installing NI Products Offline (Red Hat Enterprise Linux)

 Where

-• repo-name is the name you give your repo.
+• repo-name is the name you give your repository.

-• readable-name is the human-readable name you give your repo.
+• readable-name is the human-readable name you give your repository.